German Spaniel: Description

 The coat is short and fine on the head, and long on the body, where it is strong, thick, wavy or curly, with enough undercoat to provide protection.
 It has a well feathered coat which is usually either brown or brown roan.
 Although brown, it can have white markings chest and/or legs, and may have white ticking anywhere on its body.
 Other colors that the coat can come in include red and white, and solid red.
 Plain black coats do not occur in the breed.

-Temperament

-The Deutscher Wachtelhund is a versatile gun dog.
-They are lively with a very strong hunting instinct and have a friendly attitude towards humans and other dogs.
-The Wachtelhund is quick to learn and adapt to new situations and has a great deal of courage.
-While not able to match the abilities of more specialized spaniels and retrievers they are able to hunt upland game, retrieve, track and blood trail large game successfully, making them popular among hunters who need a dog able to fulfil many roles adequately.

-Outside Germany

-This breed has gained numbers in Sweden along with the increase of the wild boar population in the south of the country, as well as the creation of crossbreeds with native spitzhounds to produce tough and brave dogs that will both give chase and "stop" or "stand down" the boar giving the hunter the chance to sneak in to kill the prey.
-They will also give a death bark or take down wounded game if trained to.

-There are a number of these dogs in the USA and Canada.